 What is a Biased Roulette Wheel?

-A biased roulette wheel is any wheel that gives results that are different than those expected by chance.
+“Biased roulette wheel” is a term identifying any wheel that gives results that are different than those expected by chance.
 There are two ways this might occur, either the casino can rig a wheel to give non-random results or a wheel can have imperfections that lead to biased results.

 Rigged wheels are not common now, but were a mainstay of underground casinos through much of the first half of the 20th century.
 Operators would use these wheels to rip off customers and take more than their fair share of large bets.
 Of course, this practice was dangerous as customers who found out about these wheels would naturally be angry about not receiving a fair shake.
 Since roulette tables are naturally profitable even without any rigging, even the majority of unregulated casinos eventually decided that such wheels simply weren’t worth the risk.